LabInternetPub/Exam2022_Solved/README.md

 fragments associations with the DJList specified as parameter.
 We assume that the DJList already exists in the database (actually there is already one as you can see in the data.sql file, owned by user jalcobe@tecnocampus.cat).

+Now read the TODOs 4.x they will gide you through the exercise.

+## Question 5 Add a selection of users - owned tracks with a projection using interface DTO ??? (hi ha temps????)